 Theirs not to reason why,

 Theirs but to do and die.

 Rode the six hundred.

 The fishnet stockings!
 The see-through tops!
 The high heels!
 The micro skirts!
-I thought I’d died and gone to heaven!
-I wore a white dog collar and a blue houndstooth holy Irish jacket made by a tailor in Dublin which I’d inherited from a drunk Irishman one FreeState night, which slayed the ladies.
+I thought I’d died and gone to Mecca Nirvana Heaven!
+I wore a white dog collar (actually just a white shirt back-to-front) and a blue houndstooth holy Irish jacket made by a tailor in Dublin which I’d inherited from a drunk Irishman one FreeState night, which slayed the ladies.
 I think.
 They thought I was a catholic father.
 Much later that night I was on the floor, last drink on my chest, one finger held high, still trying to make a point but a touch incomprehensible.

-The weermag had actually posted us to heaven.
+The weermag had actually posted us to fuckin’ heaven, I swear!
 Probably by mistake, but we were not complaining.
 Hey! you can ask 2nd Lt.
 Leslie LadyLover&Charmer Chrich; I shit you not, I’m not exaggerating!
 Tell them, Les.
+We did our duty.

-Meantime a reunion took place in the Fairest Cape attended by old soldiers Stedall, Chrich, Miller and Cooper.
+Meantime – decades later – a reunion took place in the Fairest Cape attended by old soldiers Stedall, Chrich, Miller and Cooper.

-That’s right, it was.
+I wrote: That’s right!
+It was.
 How could I forget!?
 Here’s one version. not anything like as good as ours:

 Was there another song?
 Shouldn’t there be more royalties?